 - Understand what your military credits are worth.
 There are several ways to assess credits you may have earned in the military—get everything you can.

 - Don't be shy about being non-traditional.
 More and more schools are taking non-traditional students.
 Look for the best program that fits your needs—not just a focus on the traditional schools or methods for teaching.
 An online program might be ideal for your particular needs or a Yellow Ribbon school that focuses directly on veterans.

 - Be careful.
 When it comes to for-profit schools that promise easy degrees, be wary—check their accreditation and make sure they are legitimate.
 There have been some schools that have directly targeted veterans that turn out to be less than reputable.

 And most of all, don't be discouraged.
 No one retains all of their education, and you may feel you've forgotten a great deal.
 But let's face it: you've had other important things on your plate over the last few years.
 Now it's time to re-focus and work toward getting into your ideal school.

-Ryan Hickey is the Managing Editor of Peterson's & EssayEdge and is an expert in many aspects of college, graduate and professional admissions.
+About the Author Ryan Hickey is the Managing Editor of Peterson's & EssayEdge and is an expert in many aspects of college, graduate and professional admissions.
 A graduate of Yale University, Ryan has worked in various admissions capacities for nearly a decade, including writing test-prep material for the SAT, AP exams, and TOEFL; editing essays and personal statements; and consulting directly with applicants.